SumedhaZaware/Database-Management-Systems-SPPU-2019-Pattern/README.md

         - Trigger action should be initiated when salary is tried to be updated for a value less than Rs.
 50,000/- Action should be a rejection of update or Insert operation by displaying an appropriate error message

+8. **Assignment-8**

+    Write a program to implement MySQL/Oracle database connectivity with any front end language to implement Database navigation operations.

 ## Group-B
 1. **Assignment-1**